gvwilson/thirdbit/src/fiction/cherne/index.md

 beings.

-Lake Sibor is fed by the Smirvoriye and Povriye rivers which drain south from the Heladas, and by the Tangrapriye, which drains north from the Brumosos.
+Lake Sibor is fed by the Smirvoriye and Povriye rivers which drain south from the Heladas, and by the Tangrapriye, which drains north from the Churyas.
 The Zhugariye runs (or more accurately strolls) southeast into the Gulf of Szigorú.
 Further north lies the smaller, and rougher, Kravriye.
 Since the locks at Kudetsny were rebuilt in YS 1045-60, shallow-bottomed river boats can travel